Kingdoms of Amalur: Re-Reckoning factions guide

 For that reason, we've highlighted the benefits of joining each faction, along with details of these end-of-quest decisions so you can made the choice that best suits your style.
 Don't stress about choosing between them, as you can join all five factions and complete their quests without any detriment.
 If you're ready to learn more about the different Kingdoms of Amalur: Re-Reckoning factions then we start with the Warsworn Faction below, before moving on to the Travelers Faction, Scholia Arcana Faction, House of Sorrows Faction, and House of Ballads Faction over the subsequent pages.

-Don't forget to visit our Kingdoms of Amalur: Re-Reckoning backpack vendors and Kingdoms of Amalur: Re-Reckoning Lorestone map guides.
+Don't forget to visit our Kingdoms of Amalur: Re-Reckoning backpack vendors and Kingdoms of Amalur: Re-Reckoning Lorestones guides.

 Kingdoms of Amalur: Re-Reckoning Warsworn Faction